gldog/anonymize_jira_users/README.md

 ## Command "inactive-users"

-If you like to anonymize users in bulk you need a list of users.
+If you like to anonymize users in bulk you first need a list of users.
 Without the Anonymizer, you retrieved this list somehow.
 The command `inactive-users` could ease this.
 It retrieves a list of inactive, not yet anonymized users.

-You can give groups with users to exclude by parameter `--exclude-groups`.
+You can give groups with users to be excluded by parameter `--exclude-groups`.

 This command cannot retrieve deleted users.

 Call:

-`anonymize_jira_users.py inactive-users -c my-config.cfg --exclude-groups technical_users do_not_anonymize`
+`python anonymize_jira_users.pyz inactive-users -c my_config.cfg --exclude-groups technical_users do_not_anonymize`

 This creates the file inactive_users.cfg in the report-out-dir.
 The content is e.g.: